Lambert-Eaton myasthenic syndrome (LEMS) is a very rare condition that affects the signals sent from the nerves to the muscles.

 - plasmapheresis – a procedure to redirect your blood through a machine that filters out the antibodies attacking your nerves

-Medication is the main treatment, although immunoglobulin therapy and plasmapheresis may be recommended in the short term, or if muscle weakness is severe and other treatments haven't helped.
+Medicine is the main treatment, although immunoglobulin therapy and plasmapheresis may be recommended in the short term, or if muscle weakness is severe and other treatments have not helped.

 Outlook for LEMS

-Some people respond well to treatment and are eventually able to stop taking medication, although this may not be for several years.
+Some people respond well to treatment and are eventually able to stop taking medicine, although this may not be for several years.

 Others respond less well and find the condition affects their everyday activities and quality of life.

-LEMS doesn't affect life expectancy if it's not associated with cancer.
+LEMS does not affect life expectancy if it's not associated with cancer.
 But people with lung cancer and LEMS tend to have a shorter life expectancy because it's often not diagnosed until the cancer has spread, and by this point it's very difficult to treat.